USS NEW ORLEANS LPD 18

 September 1, USS New Orleans departed homeport for a Composite Training Unit Exercise (COMPTUEX).

-October 1, LPD 18 is currently off the coast of southern California participating in a two-week Certification Exercise (CERTEX).
+October 1, LPD 18 is currently underway off the coast of southern California for a Certification Exercise (CERTEX).

 November 14, USS New Orleans departed Naval Base San Diego for a scheduled deployment with the Makin Island ARG.